Hidden Secrets

 250 Miles

-This is the desert in high contrast, sharp relief, and lots of color.
-Rent a paddleboard at Bullfrog Marina for a tranquil day on Lake Powell, then head for Capitol Reef and introduce yourself to something called the Waterpocket Fold on the little-traveled Frying Pan trail between the more popular Cohab Canyon and Grand Wash.
-Overnight in Torrey or Boulder.
+This is the desert in high contrast, sharp relief and lots of color.
+From Cedar Mesa you'll head to the iconic Lake Powell.
+Rent a paddleboard at Bullfrog Marina for a tranquil day on the water, then head about 90 miles north to Capitol Reef and introduce yourself to something called the Waterpocket Fold on the little-traveled Frying Pan trail between the more popular Cohab Canyon and Grand Wash.

 Torrey to Panguitch